Photo Credit: BigKitchen.com

 Type a value in either field to convert from cups to millilitres (ml) or millilitres to cups (results are accurate to two decimal places for cups and to the nearest millilitre).

 Type a value in either field to convert from cups to US fluid ounces (US fl oz) or US fluid ounces to cups (results are accurate to two decimal places).

 Type a value in either field to convert from cups to Imperial fluid ounces (UK fl oz) or Imperial fluid ounces to cups (results are accurate to two decimal places).

 Cup Measures For Ingredient Weights

-The table below gives the equivalent weights in both grams (g) and ounces (oz) for 1 cup of the specifed ingredient.
+The table below gives the equivalent weights in both grams (g) and ounces (oz) for 1 cup of the specified ingredient.